-At last week’s American Airlines employee town hall one flight attendant asked CEO Doug Parker whether he regrets American’s decision to let airline President Scott Kirby go and elevate Chief Operating Officer Robert Isom to the role of President.
-Kirby has since gone on to become United’s President.
+Scott Kirby was let go as American Airlines President and is now President of United Airlines.
+At last week’s American Airlines employee town hall one flight attendant asked CEO Doug Parker whether he regrets American’s decision to fire Scott Kirby and elevate Chief Operating Officer Robert Isom to the role of President.

 What did you ask me, Scott, was that a mistake?
 Look this is personal so I’ve got to be careful, right.
 But I’m so happy with where our company is right now, the leadership team we have in place.
 Robert Isom is phenomenal and making a huge difference in this company.
 Scott’s an amazing executive and is doing great things at United.